klados/firstBoot/README.md

 #firstBoot
-Ιnstall usefulls programs for a new linux user
+Ιnstall usefull programs for a new linux user

 #How to run the script